About The Consort of Melbourne | Warren Trevelyan-Jones, Co-Director & Peter Tregear, Co-Director

 Warren Trevelyan-Jones began his singing career as a Choral Scholar and Lay Clerk in Exeter Cathedral Choir, graduating in music in 1988.
 In 1993, he qualified as a music therapist at Bristol University and became a Lay Clerk in Winchester Cathedral Choir, combining freelance singing with work in music therapy.
 In 1999 he was appointed Lay Vicar in the Choir of Westminster Abbey, London.

 In 2001 he co-founded the ensemble group Ensemble Plus Ultra with Michael Noone and has been fully involved with the administration and direction of the group in addition to contributing as a singer.
-In 2008, Warren was appointed Head of Music at St James’ Church, King Street, Sydney.
+In 2008, Warren was appointed Head of Music at St James’ Church, King Street, Sydney and co-founded The Consort of Melbourne.
 Warren is also director of Sydney based ensemble The Parsons Affayre.

-Peter Tregear has a diverse musical career that encompasses work as a singer, academic and conductor.
-He began his career as a student of flute and piano at University of Melbourne and subsequently undertook doctoral studies at King’s College, University of Cambridge, where he was a Choral Scholar.
+Peter Tregear has a diverse musical career that encompasses work as a conductor, singer and academic.
+He studied at the University of Melbourne and subsequently undertook doctoral studies at King’s College, University of Cambridge.
 In 2000 he was appointed a Fellow of Fitzwilliam College, Cambridge where he was a Lecturer and Director of Music.
-He was a regular performer in opera and oratorio in the UK and Europe.
+There he was a regular performer in opera and oratorio, and directed a number of historic revivals and premieres, including a critically acclaimed UK stage premiere of Max Brand’s Maschinist Hopkins in 2001.